Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory: Anisotropy of Ultra-High Energy Cosmic Rays

 Using Eq.\ \eqref{aniso} we calculate the anisotropies of UHECRs for the considered $f(R)$ gravity models: the power-law model and the Starobinsky model, at selected source distances of 30, 60, and 90 Mpc considering the composition of UHECRs as pure proton for simplicity.
-The same calculations are made for the standard $\Lambda$CDM model and also for the comparative analysis.
+The same calculations are also done for the standard $\Lambda$CDM model for the comparative analysis.
 The results of these calculations are shown as contour plots in Fig.\ \ref{fig1}.
+For the calculation purpose, unless specified otherwise, we take the coherence length $l_c=0.25$ Mpc.
+This considered coherence length lies within its range of values used in the literature as mentioned earlier.
+It is to be noted that the enhancement factor $\xi$ is directly proportional to $l_c$.
+So increasing $l_c$ leads to an increase in the enhancement factor, hence decreasing the anisotropy.
 The contours show the levels of anisotropy at different energy and magnetic field values.
 The color scale in each plot represents the level of anisotropy, from high at the top to low at the bottom.
 It is seen that for a given magnetic field, the CR anisotropy increases as the energy increases, which is an established fact.
 This is because the deflection of CRs by the galactic magnetic field decrease with increasing energy.
 At low energies, the deflections are large enough to randomize the arrival directions of the CRs, making them appear isotropic.
 On the other hand, at high energies, the deflections are small enough that the CRs can still retain some of their directional information.
 This leads to an increase in the anisotropy at high energies.